reverentgeek/deno-cli-demo/post.md

 deno run add.ts 1 2
 ```

 Experiment with additional arguments.
-Or, none at all.
+Or none at all.
 The `parseArgs` function can also handle arguments traditionally called _switches_ and _flags_.
 Try the following and observe the output.

 ```sh
 deno run add.ts 3 4 --what=up -t -y no